SY41 Active Attacker Policy

-- Will put out the first PSU ALERT message to the University community, advising of the situation and asking them to avoid the area.
+- Will send out the first PSU ALERT message to the University community, advising of the situation and directing them to avoid the area.

 - Coordinates efforts to assist University Emergency Responders and staff during an Active Attacker Incident.

-- Operates the Emergency Operations Center if needed.
+- Operates the Emergency Operations Center (EOC) if needed.

 Emergency Management Group (EMG)

 - Staff the Emergency Operations Center and support the response effort during an Active Attacker situation.

 - Provide policy and financial guidance during an Active Attacker incident.

 - Coordinate and support recovery efforts for the University Community after an Active Attacker situation.

 - Respond to student needs and facilitate advocacy efforts when appropriate.

 - Provide counseling services as needed.